markhuang0521/nasaApi/README.md

 is centralize in one place.
 I decided to expose the navigation as a Lambda param.

 ## Summary
 Overall, I'm quite satisfied with this project as it follows all the Best Practices that I currently understand and am capable of regarding Android Development.
-But as a developer who always wants to improve his craft any suggestion or feedback is Greatly Appreciated!
+But as a developer who always look out to improve his craft any suggestion or feedback is Greatly Appreciated!